-- Financial institutions such as credit card companies, payday lenders, auto title lenders, mortgage lenders, and banks;
+- financial institutions such as credit card companies, payday lenders, auto title lenders, mortgage lenders, and banks;

-- Debt collectors;
+- debt collectors;

-- Mortgage brokers, realtors, residential landlords, time share sellers, and home improvement contractors;
+- mortgage brokers, realtors, residential landlords, timeshare sellers, and home improvement contractors;

-- Car dealers, repair shops, and repossession companies;
+- car dealers, repair shops, and repossession companies;

-- Rent-to-own companies;
+- rent-to-own companies; and

-- Insurance companies, agents, and brokers.
+- insurance companies, agents, and brokers.

-C. When an applicant or member is part of a firm or organization where other lawyers or advocates do not meet the criteria for NACA membership, NACA will determine on a case-by-case basis whether the applicant is eligible for membership based upon consideration of factors including but not limited to the extent of the firm or organization’s anti-consumer representation and the extent of separation between the applicant or member and the firm or organization’s anti-consumer representation.
+C. When an applicant or member is part of a firm or organization in which other lawyers or advocates do not meet the criteria for NACA membership, NACA will determine on a case-by-case basis whether the applicant is eligible for membership based upon consideration of factors including but not limited to the extent of the firm or organization’s anti-consumer representation and the extent of separation between the applicant or member and the firm or organization’s anti-consumer representation.

 D. Non-lawyer members:

-- Non-lawyer consumer advocates (e.g., grassroots organizers, outreach coordinators, policymakers, policy advocates, pro-consumer lobbyists, non-profit leaders, and foundation program managers) and non-lawyers who are long-term employees (e.g. paralegals) of NACA legal aid member organizations are eligible for NACA membership on a case-by-case basis based upon consideration of factors including but not limited to the extent of the applicant’s and the employer firm or organization’s past, present, and intended future advocacy for consumers.
+- Non-lawyer consumer advocates (e.g., grassroots organizers, outreach coordinators, policymakers, policy advocates, pro-consumer lobbyists, nonprofit leaders, and foundation program managers) and non-lawyers who are long-term employees of NACA legal aid member organizations (e.g. paralegals) are eligible for NACA membership on a case-by-case basis based upon consideration of factors including but not limited to the extent of the applicant’s and the employer firm or organization’s past, present, and intended future advocacy for consumers.